rubymotion-community/sugarcube/README.md

 (main)> jan_29_2013.delta(months:2)
 => 2013-03-29 17:00:00 -0600

 # Yeah, smart guy?
 Well then what is 1/29/2013 plus ONE month.
-It's feb 28th.
+It's Feb 28th.
 # When someone says "see you in a month!" they mean "next month", not "in the
 # early part of two months in the future", which is where the math will take you
 # if you don't add a "day of month" correction.